Alwalid-Abushanab/DogBreedClassification/README.md

 ## Project Overview

-Welcome to my Convolutional Neural Networks (CNN) project.
-In this project, I have built a pipeline that can be used within a web app to process real-world, user-supplied images.
-Given an image of a dog, my algorithm will identify an estimate of the canine’s breed.
-If supplied an image of a human, the code will identify the resembling dog breed.
+ Convolutional Neural Networks (CNN) Udacity Data Scientist project.
+This Project has 2 parts the first is a dog breed classification and the second is a flask web application.
+ In the dog breed classification part, a few models were built and tested to try and classify dogs from images to one of 133 dog breeds.
+ The Web Application allows the user to upload an image and it checks if it's a dog and returns it's breed, if it's a human and returns the breed the human resembles.

 ![Sample Output][image1]